CianHession/CianHession/README.md

 # Hi there, I'm Cian 👋

-I'm a final year software development student with experience in Java, Python, C/C++, C#, HTML, MySQL, and MongoDB.
+I'm a graudate software developer with experience in Java, Python, C/C++, C#, HTML, MySQL, and MongoDB.
 I'm passionate about solving complex problems and learning new technologies that can make a difference.

 ## Skills
 <p align="center">